graphql/graphql-spec/spec/Section 3 -- Type System.md

 {123}.
 However if internal type coercion cannot be reasonably performed without losing information, then it must raise a field error.

-Since this coercion behavior is not observable to clients of the GraphQL server, the precise rules of coercion are left to the implementation.
-The only requirement is that the server must yield values which adhere to the expected Scalar type.
+Since this coercion behavior is not observable to clients of the GraphQL service, the precise rules of coercion are left to the implementation.
+The only requirement is that the service must yield values which adhere to the expected Scalar type.

 GraphQL scalars are serialized according to the serialization format being used.
-There may be a most appropriate serialized primitive for each given scalar type, and the server should produce each primitive where appropriate.
+There may be a most appropriate serialized primitive for each given scalar type, and the service should produce each primitive where appropriate.

 See [Serialization Format](#sec-Serialization-Format) for more detailed information on the serialization of scalars in common JSON and other formats.

 **Input Coercion**

-If a GraphQL server expects a scalar type as input to an argument, coercion is observable and the rules must be well defined.
+If a GraphQL service expects a scalar type as input to an argument, coercion is observable and the rules must be well defined.
 If an input value does not match a coercion rule, a query error must be raised.